dglt1/optimus-switch-gdm/README.md

 - made by a manjaro user for use with manjaro linux. (other distros would require modification)
 -
 - this install script and accompanying scripts/.conf files will setup an intel/nvidia PRIME setup that will provide
-- the best possible performance for your intel/nvidia optimus laptop. this will also allow for easy switching between
+- the best possible performance for your intel/nvidia optimus laptop. optimus-switch will also allow for easy switching between
 - intel/nvidia (prime) mode and an intel only mode that also completely powers down and removes the nvidia gpu
 - from sight allowing for improved battery life, and not negatively effect sleep/suspend cycles.